yzAlvin/katas/conways_gol/README.md

 * Don't test implementation details
 * Think in terms of **BEHAVIOUR** - put on "tester" hat

-* Try to be as "functional" as possible
+* Try to be "functional"
     * Pure functions
-    * No side effects - might be hard, still unsure how to handle input/output streams
+    * No side effects - might be hard, still unsure how to handle input/output streams, exception monad?
-    * Writing small methods and combining them
+    * Writing small methods and composing them
-    * Preferring Linq methods over loops - preferring declarative over imperative
+    * Preferring Linq methods over loops

-## Problems I encountered
-* My implementation broke abstraction details, one of my implementations was so brittle I decided to start over because it was just too problematic to continue building up

-*

 ## Before Coding